fgsfdsfgs/vitaXash3D/README.md

   * deadzones are hardcoded and there's no analog rescaling.
 * Game:
   * saving/loading and map transitions via changelevel need extensive testing;
-  * cl_lw breaks a lot of weapons, so keep it disabled for now;
+  * cl_lw breaks a lot of weapons (or does it?), so keep it disabled for now;
+  * player's guns produce no bullet impact decals, sparks, brass or tracers, or produce them at the wrong location; other guns (enemies' and mounted) seem to work fine in this regard;
+  * func_breakable gibs don't spawn or spawn at the wrong location;
   * func_pushables slide endlessly after you push them as if there's no friction;
   * HLSDK is statically linked into the engine executable, so there's no easy way to change/port mods.
 * Misc: